 The Palm Dining Room at The Fort Garry has Winnipeg’s best Sunday Brunch and is a great place for a drink or light meal.

 We’ve got former Mayor Sam Katz to thank for this fantastic facility–home to the award-winning Winnipeg Goldeyes baseball team of the Northern League.
-You’re sure to enjoy a sunny afternoon or warm summer evening watching Goldeyes baseball from comfortable seats complete with drink holders and entertainment in the stands.
+Enjoying a sunny afternoon or warm summer evening watching Goldeyes baseball from comfortable seats complete with drink holders and entertainment in the stands is a wonderful Winnipeg activity to enjoy.
+Unfortunately, the 2020 season has been interrupted due to the COVID-19 pandemic.
+But hopefully, life–and Goldeyes baseball will soon return to normal.

 Visiting a Goldeyes Baseball game on a summer evening or afternoon is a great way to experience the fans of Winnipeg.

 Winnipeg is a big sports city with highly enthusiastic fans, whether for baseball, football (the Blue Bombers of the Canadian Football League) hockey (the Winnipeg Jets NHL team and the Manitoba Moose in the American Hockey League) or soccer with the brand new Valour FC of the Canadian Premier League.

 At one end of this bridge is The Forks.
 At the other end is St. Boniface, the French neighbourhood of Winnipeg where you will find Chocolatier Constance Popp.

 , Winnipeg is home to 3,900 murals of original works of street art.
 You can take a self-guided tour of the city by following Bob Buchanan’s website via the link above.
 Below is the amazing mural you’ll see adorning three walls of the New West Hotel on Main Street in Winnipeg.

 There is something about Winnipeg that inspires friendliness, beauty, and creativity.
 I guarantee that if you take my suggestions and take in the above highlights, you will come away with a greater appreciation of this fantastic city–full of art, culture and joie de vivre.

 And for more on the best cultural attractions in the city, please check out this post